phrisk/HN-API/README.md

 ## About

-The API is currently in early stages, developed for [HNApp](https://github.com/sshannon/HNApp) - a mobile version of HackerNews.
+The API is currently in early stages, developed for [HN-App](https://github.com/sshannon/HN-App) - a mobile version of HackerNews.

-Currently the API will only return the front page links as a JSON object, but may be extended to allow full interaction and data retrieval.
+Currently the API supports showing

 Please note I am not affiliated with Y Combinator in any way.

 ## Usage

-To run the application:
+###Running the application

 	$ node app.js
 	Express server listening on port 3000

-Navigating to `localhost:3000/links` returns front page information as a JSON object:
+Then navigate to `localhost:3000`

+###Accepted Commands

+* `localhost:3000/links' -- Front page links
+* `localhost:3000/links/news2' -- Second page links
+* `localhost:3000/links/newest' -- Most recent links

+## Development

+The application is built using Node.
+Data is scraped live from HN, parsed and returned as a JSON object:

 	[
 	  {